Lion’s Head Hike in Cape Town: 8 Things to Know Before You Go

 2) Alternative footpath (or as the sign says, the recommended route).

-This route does involve climbing another ladder and at times using your hands to climb up but nothing near as intense as the Staples & Chains Route.
+This route does involve climbing another ladder and at times using your hands to climb up.
+It is nothing near as intense as the Staples & Chains Route.
 This route spirals around the peak and takes a little longer.

 This is the route we took, which was just enough for me.